Stadium Goods’ Run at Fred Segal Keeps Going…and Going…This Time with Travis Scott

 Stadium Goods, a prominent New York-headquartered streetwear marketplace, unveiled a a pop-up shop at Fred Segal Sunset in October.
 The pop-up was scheduled to run through January, but it keeps going.

 Earlier this month, Stadium Goods produced a section devoted to Travis Scott.
-The hip hop musician will be headlining the second night of the Coachella Valley Music and Arts Festival this year.
-Stadium Good’s Travis Scott section at Fred Segal will feature exclusive items such items such as Nike SB Dunks photographed on the rapper, as well as New York Knicks-themed T which was worn by the rapper.
-Yowza!
+The hip-hop musician will be headlining the second night of the Coachella Valley Music and Arts Festival this year.
+Stadium Good’s Travis Scott section at Fred Segal will feature exclusive items such items such as Nike SB Dunks photographed on the rapper, as well as a New York Knicks-themed T-shirt, which was worn by the rapper Yowza!